Skip to content

 If you're a beginner cyclist searching for coaching, I want to be straight with you: you probably don't need a coach right now.
 And any coach who tells you otherwise is more interested in your monthly payment than your development.

-This is something we've talked about repeatedly on the Roadman Cycling Podcast — over 1,400 episodes of conversations with coaches, sports scientists, and riders at every level.
-The consistent message from every credible expert — whether the beginners we hear from are in Ireland, the UK, or the US — is the same: beginners improve dramatically just by riding consistently.
-You don't need a coach to unlock that.
+This is something we've covered repeatedly on the Roadman Cycling Podcast — over 1,400 episodes of conversations with coaches, sports scientists, and riders at every level.
+The message from every credible expert — whether the beginners are in Ireland, the UK, or the US — is the same: beginners improve fast just by riding consistently.
+A coach isn't what produces those gains.
+You produce them by getting on the bike.

 The Beginner Gains Are Free